 To connect virtual machines in a virtual network:

-- Create the virtual network in the Azure portal.
+- Create the virtual network in the Azure portal and specify 'classic deployment'.

-- Create the set of cloud services for your deployment to reflect your design for availability sets and load balancing.
-In the Azure classic portal, click New > Compute > Cloud Service > Custom Create for each cloud service.
+Create the set of cloud services for your deployment to reflect your design for availability sets and load balancing.
+In the Azure portal, click New > Compute > Cloud service for each cloud service.

 Connect VMs in a standalone cloud service